 The Canadian collaboration will also participate in the tests of the UCN source in Japan.
 We are requesting funds from NSERC GSC-19 (Subatomic Physics) this year to conduct those tests.
-This will give us the required expertise to rapidly make progress when the source arrives in Canada for installation and commissioning.
+A precursor to the grant is a grant from the Japan Society for the Promotion of Science to Y. Masuda and J. Martin for a 23-day trip to Japan by J. Martin which will occur in Feb.
+2009.
+The development work that the Canadians will conduct in Japan will give us the required expertise to rapidly make progress when the source arrives in Canada for installation and commissioning.
 We therefore are confident in our schedule for progress shown in Table 2.